 Why Use DoNotPay to Get Financial Help With Rent?

 DoNotPay can expedite the application and approval process.
 You can also use DoNotPay to get in-depth info on local rent assistance programs and many other resources.

 DoNotPay Works Across All Agencies, Companies, and Groups With a Single Click

 With limited funding available and consistently high demand for eviction prevention, move-in assistance, and long-term affordable housing solutions, it's important to apply for as many rental assistance programs as you can.
 Fortunately, DoNotPay makes this a cinch.
 With DoNotPay, you can submit your appeal to multiple agencies and programs at once.
 DoNotPay works across all companies and groups with one click.

 What Else Can DoNotPay Do?

-DoNotPay can help you find the best options in government assistance for rent in your area and your circumstances.
+DoNotPay can help you find the best options in in your area and your circumstances.
 However, you can also use DoNotPay to resolve many other challenging, frustrating, or stressful issues.
 With DoNotPay, you can quickly:

 - Schedule an appointment at the DMV